Footprints of Bonitz family members in history and today

 Decker and Bonitz Card Clothing Co. owned a 2 story brick building.
 They produced carding machinery, used in the textile industry to pre-process wool or cotton fibres before spinning and weaving.

-He is listed in the 1888 and 1889 Worcester, MA Directories, residing 26 Southbridge St. with the Richards family.
+Herman is listed in the 1888 and 1889 Worcester, MA Directories, residing 26 Southbridge St. with the Richards family.

 In 1890 he can be found in the Philadelphia City Directory.